 OCaml-safepass is developed by Dario Teixeira and is licensed under the terms of the GNU LGPL 2.1 with the usual OCaml linking exception.

 OCaml-safepass has no external dependencies.
 Note that it bundles the Public Domain licensed crypt_blowfish.h and crypt_blowfish.c files from Openwall's Crypt_blowfish.

 OCaml-safepass is distributed in source-code form.
-You can get all releases from the project's page at the Ocaml Forge.
-The latest release is OCaml-safepass 1.2, released on 2012-10-08.
+You can get all releases from the project's page at GitHub or the OCaml Forge.
+The latest version is OCaml-safepass 1.2, released on 2012-10-08.
 Here is the changelog for the last few releases:

 OCaml-safepass uses OASIS.
 Building and installing follows the costumary configure, make, and make install sequence.
 To generate the ocamldoc API documentation, run make doc.

 You can browse the Ocamldoc generated API documentation online.